D'Angelo: Personal life

+Death and tributes

-D'Angelo died from pancreatic cancer in New York City, on the morning of October 14, 2025, at the age of 51.
+Archer died from pancreatic cancer in New York City, on the morning of October 14, 2025, at the age of 51.
 He had been working on his fourth album with Raphael Saadiq.
-A family member told People that D'Angelo had been in a hospice for two weeks, and had been hospitalized for months.
-Stone died in March 2025, only seven months before D'Angelo.
+A family member told People that D'Angelo had been in hospice for two weeks, and had been hospitalized for months.
+Stone died in a car accident on March 1, 2025, only seven months before D'Angelo.
 Archer Jr. spoke publicly about the grief of losing both his parents within the same year.
+D'Angelo was buried at Richmond's Mount Calvary Cemetery, following a service at Saint Paul's Baptist Church in Henrico, Virginia, on November 1, 2025.
+Stevie Wonder, the Soultronics, and the Vanguard performed musical tributes during the celebration of life service.

 Numerous public figures offered tributes to D'Angelo.
 His collaborator and hit single duet partner Lauryn Hill said, "I regret not having more time with you."
 The song they sang together, "Nothing Even Matters", was included on President Barack Obama's first summer playlist in 2015; Obama expressed sadness at D'Angelo's death, saying, "Michelle and I are thinking of his family, and all those who loved and admired him."
 Actor Jamie Foxx wrote, "Your music and your impression will be felt for generations to come."
-Musicians who paid tribute include Beyoncé; Tyler, the Creator; Nile Rodgers; Missy Elliott; George Clinton; and Doja Cat.
+Musicians who paid tribute include Beyoncé; Tyler, the Creator; Nile Rodgers, Missy Elliott, George Clinton, and Doja Cat.